This post originally published on July 16, 2014. We’ve updated it here with new research and stats and a cool new infographic. 🙂

 The more you post, the more you’ll discover which content, timing, and frequency is right for you.

 How will you know?
-It’s best to get a reporting tool.
+It’s best to get a social media analytics tool.
 Most major social networks will have basic analytics built into the site; it’s just a little easier to seek and find this information from an all-encompassing dashboard.

 Test something new.
 We’re open to testing just about anything at Buffer.
-We’re in the midst of some tests right now on our Twitter account.
-Do Twitter-optimized images gain more clicks than non-optimized images?
-Does capitalization matter?
+We’re in the midst of some tests right now on our Facebook account.
+Do Facebook Live videos get more views than non-live videos?
+Does the video length matter?
 We’ll often hear about someone’s new strategy or get a new idea and then test right away.

 Did it work?
 Check the stats from your test versus the stats of your benchmark.
 If your test performed well, then you can implement the changes into your regular strategy.
 And once your test is over, test something new!